Meta-Analysis on Randomized Clinical Trials - Part 3

 The first analysis we will become familiar with is the main meta-analysis, which we can perform in R using metacont from the meta package.
 We highly recommend running help(meta) as it provides comprehensive information on how to run your analyses and which codes to use.

-Below, we demonstrate a meta-analysis using a sample dataset.
-In this sample dataset, we want to understand how using Vitamin E affects the levels of CRP in blood.
-You can download the data to your local computer from Sample Data.
+Let’s see how we can do meta-analysis in our sample dataset.
+Again, in this sample dataset, we want to understand how using Vitamin E affects the levels of CRP in blood:

 1